octaprog7/sht85/readme.md

 # SHT85
-Micropython module for SHT85 humidity&temperature sensor.
+Micropython module for SHT85 humidity&temperature sensor from Sensirion.

 Just connect your SHT85 board to Arduino, ESP or any other board with MicroPython firmware.